tomcrown/voting-system.move/README.md

 # 🗳️ Sui Voting System

 A fully on-chain voting system built with Sui Move and connected to a basic React frontend.
-Create polls, cast votes, view live results, and finalize decisions — all stored on the Sui blockchain.
+Create polls, cast votes, view live results, and finalize decisions, all stored on the Sui blockchain.

 > ⚠️ The frontend may not win design awards, but it gets the job done 😉